4.2 Form and Content of Pro Forma Financial Information

 presented in pro forma financial information include the following:

 - A registrant consummates, or it is probable that it will consummate, one or more additional significant acquisitions after it previously reported a significant acquisition during the most recent fiscal year or interim period.
-As noted in the highlights of the July 2017 CAQ SEC Regulations Committee joint meeting with the SEC staff, pro forma information in a Securities Act registration statement should reflect all relevant transactions.
+As noted in the highlights of the July 2017 CAQ SEC Regulations Committee joint meeting with the SEC staff, pro forma financial information in a Securities Act registration statement should reflect all relevant transactions.
 The SEC staff encourages registrants to show such transactions in the subsequent pro forma presentation provided in a Form 8-K since such disclosure is more comprehensive.

 - An acquiree previously acquired a significant entity of its own during the most recent fiscal year and that information would be material to an understanding of the registrant or a vote on the transaction.